dhoyle/splicedocs-jekyll/pages/SQLReference/Statements/CreateAlias.md

 Here are a few important notes about using aliases:

-* Aliases share the same name space as tables or views.
-You cannot create an alias with the same name as a table that already exists in the same schema.
-Similarly, you cannot create a table or view with a name that matches an alias that is already present.
+* Aliases/Synonyms share the same name space as tables or views.
+You cannot create an alias/synonym with the same name as a table that already exists in the same schema.
+Similarly, you cannot create a table or view with a name that matches an alias/synonym that is already present.
-* You can create an alias for a table or view that does not yet exist;
+* You can create an alias/synonyn for a table or view that does not yet exist;
-  however, you can only use the alias if the table or view is present in your database.
+  however, you can only use the alias/synonym if the table or view is present in your database.
-* You can create aliases for other aliases (nested aliases); however, an error will occur if you attempt to create an alias that results in a circular reference.
+* You can create aliases/synonyms for other aliases/synonyms (nested aliases); however, an error will occur if you attempt to create one that results in a circular reference.
-* You cannot create aliases in system schemas.
+* You cannot create aliases/synonyms in system schemas.
 Any schema that starts with `SYS` is a system schema.
-* You cannot define an alias for a temporary table.
+* You cannot define an alias/synonym for a temporary table.

 ## Example